 Tip 2: Building a Flower Bed

-A flower bed needs some type of garden border that defines it while holding in the soil and containing plant and weed growth.
+A flower bed needs some garden border that defines it while holding in the soil and containing plant and weed growth.
 According to expert gardeners, rock or masonry borders provide an added advantage to seedlings and young bedding plants.
 They absorb the sun's warmth during the daylight.
-As the soil cools after sundown, they release that warmth into the soil, keeping tender shoots warm and promoting plant growth.
+Then, as the soil cools after sundown, they release that warmth into the soil, keeping tender shoots warm and promoting plant growth.

 Tip 3: Testing the Soil

 According to a consensus of garden experts, the soil in a flower bed is the most important factor in the success of the flower garden.
-Before planting in a new or existing bed, the gardener should buy a soil pH test kit, available online or at selected garden centers.
+Therefore, before planting in a new or existing bed, the gardener should buy a soil pH test kit, available online or at selected garden centers.
 The pH factor of the soil reflects its acidity or alkalinity.
 A pH of around 7 is neutral and makes essential soil nutrients, such as nitrogen and potassium, readily available.

 Tip 4: How to Enrich the Soil

 Should testing reveal that the soil is poor for growing flowers, gardeners have several options.

-Purchasing bags of garden soil enriched with the nutrients the soil lacks is one option.
+One option is purchasing bags of garden soil enriched with the nutrients the soil lacks.
 However, it can be expensive.
 Trucking in a quantity of topsoil is another choice.
-Adding soil enrichment products, such as compost, to the flower bed soil until it tests positively for sufficient nutrient content is an option that many experts highly recommend.
+Adding soil enrichment products, such as compost, to the flower bed soil until it tests positively for sufficient nutrient content is an option many experts highly recommend.

 Get the Most from Compost

-Master gardeners are virtually unanimous in recommending an adequately balanced soil for the best and brightest flowers.
+Master gardeners are virtually unanimous in recommending adequately balanced soil for the best and brightest flowers.
 Many endorse compost — a mixture of decaying organic matter — as an environmentally friendly and effective soil booster.